 Helping Your Child With Reading

 The following points are to support you when reading at home with your child.
 Regular, daily reading is the key to reading success.
 Two or three of these sessions could be your child reading silently to him/herself followed by a discussion about the book.
 The other days could be an opportunity for your child to read aloud.
-Please sign your child’s reading record each time they have read recording the pages covered.

 The amount of time children spend reading will vary.
 Be encouraging and guided by your child’s interest.
 These guidelines may help you develop reading further: